mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 #### 3.3.2.
 Review Revenue from OROS Orders (on a specific date)
 To review revenue from OROS orders for a date, locate Orders > "GET /orders/revenue/{target_date} Get Revenue}"
 #### 3.3.2.
 Update an Order
-To update an order - i.e. to update its status or tracking information - locate Orders > "PUT /orders/{order_id} Update Order"
+When needed, Restaurant Staff can update an order - i.e. to update its status or tracking information - by following "2.2.3: Update/Revise an Order" (above).
 #### 3.3.3.
 Delete an Order
-To delete an order, the restaurant staff must provide the order ID.
-#### 3.3.4.
-Create an Order
-To create an order, locate Orders > "POST /orders/ Create Order".
+When requested to do so by a customer, Restaurant Staff can delete (cancel) an order by following ""2.2.4: Cancel an Order" (above).